RealityBending/RealityBending.github.io/content/jobs/projects.md

 - Computational Bayesian modelling with R
 - Advanced programming with Python
 - Open science best practices (using GitHub and various cutting edge tools)

+## Advice for Students

+### Choosing Options

+Most psychology programs are proposing some optionality, i.e., some modules that you can pick.
+While many of them look interesting, you often have to make hard choices.
+Many students pick what looks interesting, from various psychology domains (e.g., a bit of social psychology, a module from cognitive, one from clinical etc.).
+They might also believe that picking a variety of options will provide them with a **multidisciplinary profile**, which might be valued later on.

+While this is, in principle, true, in practice, **a "consistent" profile is often much more appealing to recruiters**.
+For instance, having a set of clinically-relevant options, or cognitive/neuroscience ones, will give you an edge (and sometimes, even for say a "neuroscience" opportunity, recruiters would prefer a clearly clinical profile rather than a "jack of all trades master of none" type of one). **Make your choices wisely, and make them with a plan.**

+> But I *don't know* what I want to do later, so I want to keep most doors open.

+Yes, that's a common issue.
+You can still keep doors open while at the same time having a coherent profile.
+You *should* at least have an idea of what subbranch of psychology you *don't* want to do (e.g., social psychology).

+For psychology students at Sussex, if you would like to work with me, I recommend picking some of the following options:

+- Cognitive Neuroscience *(must have)*
+- Conscious and Unconscious Mental Processes
+- Biological Psychology of Mental Health
+- Perspectives on Psychology
+- Self Regulation: The Science of Achieving Your Goals
+- Attention: Distraction, Daydreaming and Diversity
+- Drugs, Brain and Behaviour

 {{% callout warning %}}